Updated: May 28

 Second day in Porto:

-At night when I was walking back to my apartment, I saw a cozy café crowded with people on the corner of my street.
-At that moment, I already made my mind to have a breakfast from there in the morning.
+At night when we were walking back to our apartment, we saw a cozy café crowded with people on the corner of my street.
+At that moment, we already made our mind to have a breakfast there in the morning.

 In the next morning, I saw myself in the mirror.
 Oh Man !!
 I seriously need a haircut.
 First of all, I searched for Hair saloons in Porto.
 As I was living in the heart of city center, luckily I found a hair saloon right in front of my apartment.

-After hair cut, I started walking to the same street café called “Buondi Café”.
+After hair cut, we started walking to the same street café called “Buondi Café”.
 The café was fully crowded with people.
 The café has also a sitting space outdoor.
-I had ordered bread filled jam called “Berliner” in Germany with Orange juice and sat on the table placed outside of the café on the footpath.
-I enjoyed my breakfast with view of the road next to me.
+We had ordered bread filled jam called “Berliner” in Germany with Orange juice and sat on the table placed outside of the café on the footpath.
+We enjoyed my breakfast with view of the road next to me.

-My next stop was Town Hall Porto called Camara Municipal do Porto.
+Our next stop was Town Hall Porto called Camara Municipal do Porto.
 It's one of the famous buildings with amazing architecture and perfect for photography.
-I took a short break and sat on the stairs and enjoy the hassle and bustle on the roads.
+We took a short break and sat on the stairs and enjoy the hassle and bustle on the roads.
 There's also a big town square and it has all the big hotels like Intercontinental nearby.

 The entry of the church is free.
 The main Chapel has a large panel of Painting representing Baptism of Christ.